 A good illustration is an experiment by a psychologist called Uri Gneezy at the University of California.
-Gneezy was working with some nurseries who had a problem with parents picking up their kids late.
-It had got so bad that the nursery was having to pay staff overtime every day to stay there beyond the official closing time, and it was really eating into their profits badly.
+Gneezy was working with some nurseries that had a problem with parents picking up their kids late.
+It had got so bad that the nursery was having to pay staff overtime every day to stay there beyond the official closing time, and it was eating into their profits badly.

 What went wrong here?
 Before the fines, parents had intrinsic motivation to pick up their kids on time.
 This is internal motivation – motivation for their own personal internal reasons: “I want to pick up my kids on time because it’s the right thing to do.
 I’m the sort of person who doesn’t want to upset my kids and who doesn’t want to inconvenience the people who work so hard to look after them.
 In short, I want to pick up my kids on time because I want to pick my kids up on time”.

 You might think this is just a quirk of parents and nurseries.
 But it’s not.
-There was a meta-analysis that looked at over 100 studies, and it found that – whatever the task – paying people to do it decreased their intrinsic motivation to do it (and this was even more true for children – so don’t be tempted to pay yours to eat their greens or do their homework).
+There was a meta-analysis that looked at over 100 studies, and it found that, whatever the task, paying people to do it decreased their intrinsic motivation to do it (and this was even more true for children – so don’t be tempted to pay yours to eat their greens or do their homework).

-What this means for your website is that you need to think very carefully before giving special offers, discounts and so on.
+What this means for your website is that you need to think very carefully before giving special offers, discounts, and so on.
 You want your customers to purchase from your site because they want to (intrinsic motivation), not because they feel compelled to take advantage of a one-time offer (extrinsic motivation).